 field work; selection and application of data collection methods

 (e.g. questionnaire design, interview techniques, bio-physical

 sampling methods, PRA techniques); data recording and processing;

-effectively in interdisciplinary assignments in developing
+participate effectively in interdisciplinary assignments in

 The course is a collaboration between Department of Food and Resource Economics at UCPH, Department of Plant and Environmental Sciences at UCPH, Department of Geosciences and Natural Resource Management at UCPH, Department of Anthropology at UCPH and Department of People and Technology at RUC.
 The consortium has carried out interdisciplinary field courses in collaboration with university counterparts in Malaysia, Thailand, Cambodia, Indonesia, Kenya, South Africa, Swaziland and Botswana since 1998.
 The course attracts students from a wide range of study programmes and during the field work the students will work together with students from the partner universities.